dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 ## CRM
 geocoding of places - shows up locations that were near to what the person said.
 If on whatsapp, they can send in their location.

+## Centralized hosting
+Being decentralized seems to matter less with AI.
+So we could have our chain based system hosted in a secure environment for each person, running our chains, without the security auditing piece.
+We can be building that out for later.
+Public chain not needed either, we can set that as a goal, and list the reasons why its important, so we can win the data sovereignty race.

+We can use traditional security methods to grant access to chains.
+Use lambda as the calculator, and docker containers as the gateway that holds the libp2p connections.
+Or, make a rest based api so can use aws api gateway.
+The docker containers can use message or kafka to stream the data in.

+## Exercising using a statechart
+Also can use a pseudo statechart, where the LLM figures out a handful of paths for how to get to a particular start just be walking and marking.
+So it isn't a hard calculation, just builds up its own map by walking the system, knowing what it can do or can't.
+It uses judgement about what are reasonable times to call a path done, using code coverage tests.
+Can also use meaning was the way to define the statechart.

+Basically pass a system to the llm, and it will walk around it a bit and generate some load paths, without requiring a concrete statechart.
+It can generate its own statechart based on what it has found so far, which can be exhaustively run.
+Use intelligence to know when an infinite loop has been hit, where it is a new state, but it isn't meaningfully different since it has seen a handful of these happen before.

+Meaning based statecharts - much fuzzier - uses an AI eval to define the edges of each state.